 VC EGY: We note that the WSIS Action Lines have helped and will continue to help in constituting, enabling and supporting a sound framework and approach for realizing the goal of an inclusive Information Society.

-We note that the WSIS Action lines have helped in constituting, enabling and supporting a Sound framework and approach for realizing the goal of an inclusive Information Society.
+We note that the WSIS Action lines have helped and continue to help in constituting, enabling and supporting a Sound framework and approach for realizing the goal of an inclusive Information Society.
 [Preliminarily Agreed]

-Japan, Government: We note that the WSIS Action lines have helped in constituting, enabling and supporting a Sound framework and approach for realizing the goal of an inclusive Information Society.
+Japan, Government: We note that the WSIS Action lines have helped and continue to help in constituting, enabling and supporting a sound framework and approach for realizing the goal of an inclusive Information Society.
 [Preliminarily Agreed]

 We recognize